allinbits/cosmos-cash/docs/Reference/GLOSSARY.md

 ### Verifiable presentation (VP)

-A verifiable presentation (VP) is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification
+A tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification

 ### Virtual Asset Service Provider (VASP)